Marta44/Stroll-Brighton/assets/docs/TESTING.md

 > "I want to be contacted through a contact form to my personal email address"

 - Once the contact form is filled correctly and the send button is pressed I receive an email to my personal email address.
-The user receives a positive or negative feedback as the send button displays a text ("sent!" or "error!") and an alert window message appears.
+The user receives a positive or negative feedback through a modal alert message.
 ![EmailJS-testing](/assets/docs/testing-images/test-emailjs.png "emailjs-test")

 ## Lighthouse developers tool

 - I had a low score in the performance because I first loaded the images for the carousel in an high quality png format.
 I decided to change them into jpg format to increase the speed of their loading.
 - In the accessibility I have the warning that the owl dots buttons are not accessible for the screen readers.
-I tried to add aria-label="directional-dots" and aria-selected="true" to the button of the dotElement in the carousel but I didn't find a fix.
+I tried to add aria-label="directional-dots" and aria-selected="true" to the button of the dotElement in the carousel but I couldn't find a fix.
 I decided to leave the owl dots only on larger screens and not under the breakpoint of (max-width: 767.98px).
 ![Desktop lighthouse](/assets/docs/testing-images/desktop-lighthouse.png "desktop score")
 ![Mobile lighthouse](/assets/docs/testing-images/mobile-lighthouse.png "mobile score")